-A new state-of-the-art physical education complex is slated for construction in 2010-11, and the Bodnar Athletic Field has been renovated, with the addition of a scoreboard, bleachers, and lights for night games.
+A new state-of-the-art physical education complex is slated for construction in 2014-15, and the Bodnar Athletic Field has been renovated, with the addition of a turf field, two-lane running track, and updated lighting.

 Cal Maritime has a staff of dedicated coaches as well as a National Athletic Trainers' Association (NATA) certified Athletic Trainer who operates a recently expanded training room with state-of-the-art modalities.